 March 15, 2019

-Hundreds of thousands of students walked out of their classrooms around the world on a Friday to demand that their governments take meaningful and swift action to fight climate change.
+At least 1.5 million students walked out of their classrooms around the world on a Friday to demand that their governments take meaningful and swift action to fight climate change.

 Nupla Peak above Nepal's Lukla village airport, gateway for Everest trekkers (ARÊTE/John Heilprin)